Rejuvenation Pruning in Florida: Take Your Pruning to the Next Level

 So, before you bring out your bonsai trimmers, be warned—this blog is all about busting out the big guns to make effective change in your Florida landscape (AKA, we’re not messin’ around when it comes to pruning up properties).

 If you’re interested in heavy pruning (or just like, very intrigued as to why we’re taking such a strong stance over here about something like pruning landscape), we encourage you to keep reading.
 In this post, we’re going to talk about what rejuvenation pruning is, why it matters so much for your Florida landscape, and even give you do-it-yourself tips to tackle heavy pruning on your own.
-(Spoiler alert, if you’re not a do-it-yourself kinda person when it comes to landscape, don’t worry, we can help with that part).
+(Spoiler alert, if you’re not a do-it-yourself kind of person when it comes to landscape, don’t worry, we can help with that part).

 Let’s Talk Why: Is Rejuvenation Pruning Your Florida Landscape Necessary?